LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 }
 ```

-There's a nice detailed discussion that provides additional perspective on why to use getters and setters on [Stack Overflow](http://stackoverflow.com/questions/1568091/why-use-getters-and-setters).
+There's a nice, detailed discussion that provides additional perspective on why we should use getters and setters on [Stack Overflow](http://stackoverflow.com/questions/1568091/why-use-getters-and-setters).

 <aside class="aside-warning" markdown="1">
 When writing getters and setters, the convention for a field named `field` is to name them `getField` and `setField`.
 This is more than just a convention, as some libraries you use will *expect* names to be of this format, and won't work as desired if you don't follow the convention.